-All of our kids are dam raised.
+Almost all of our kids are dam raised.
 It is against our philosophy to take babies away from their mothers and raise them on a bottle, unless there is some extraordinary circumstance.
 For years that meant things like a premature birth, hypothermia, dam rejecting baby, etc. These types of situations are truly extraordinary, as one of the things we like about Nigerians is their excellent mothering ability.
 However, in recent years, we have had more does giving birth to quadruplets and quintuplets and even first fresheners giving birth to triplets or more.
 Because goats only have two teats, and younger does don’t produce as much as older does, we may also bottle-feed kids if we are concerned that they may not get enough milk while being raised on mom.
 So we do have a varying number of bottle babies available each year, usually somewhere between two and five annually.
 We realize that some people believe goats must be bottle-fed if you want friendly goats; however, we disagree.
 Our herd includes both dam-raised and bottle-fed adults, and you can’t tell them apart based on their personalities.
 If you want friendly goats, you need to spend time with them, and if you don’t have time to spend with them, then you shouldn’t be getting them in the first place.

-All breeding quality animals are sold with registration papers or with a registration application with AGS and ADGA.
-They can also be registered with NDGA.
+All breeding quality animals are sold with registration papers or with a registration application with ADGA.
+They can also be registered with AGS and NDGA.
 Our tattoo sequence is registered with all three registries.
 We will not knowingly sell any animal with papers if it has a serious fault or disqualification.
 We cannot guarantee mature height on a kid, but none of our goats are over the maximum height.
 All goats are disbudded or polled (hornless), which is required for showing.
 Because horned and hornless goats should not be raised together, you need to contact us before kids are born if you have a horned herd and need horned kids.

 Like most serious goat breeders, we name our registered kids based upon a pattern or system.
 People have all sorts of systems, but in our case, each doe has a theme.
-For example, Carmen is named after the opera, and all of her babies are named after opera characters.
+For example, Carmen was named after the opera, and all of her babies were named after opera characters.
 Carmen got her name because her mother, Dancy, had a musical theme, so all of her babies were named after something musical.
-One of Carmen’s daughters is Lizzie Borden — yes, there was an opera about Lizzie Borden.
+One of Carmen’s daughters was Lizzie Borden — yes, there was an opera about Lizzie Borden.
 Lizzie’s babies are named after outlaws.
-One of her daughters is Bonnie Parker, and Bonnie’s babies will follow a Great Depression theme.
+One of her daughters was Bonnie Parker, and Bonnie’s babies followed a Great Depression theme.
 Get the idea?
 Why do we do this?
 To keep everyone straight!
 People are always commenting on how they don’t know how I can keep all the names and pedigrees straight on nearly 30 goats.
 Well, I wouldn’t if I didn’t have some sort of system.
 Not only can I keep straight who’s who on the farm, but I will also recognize names of goats that are sold.
 So, if someday I see one of my goats on a show list or a milk test list, I’ll immediately know who the parents were just by looking at the name.
 Of course, you can call your goat whatever you want.
 We have bought a few goats that had such odd names, we just couldn’t bring ourselves to call them that — like Thrill and Hot Rod.
 If you feel strongly about a goat’s name, please be sure to inform us when you first contact us.
 We are always happy to have help coming up with names, and we’ve been very happy with some of the names that buyers have selected.
 If you’d like to help name your goat, just let us know, and we’ll tell you what the dam’s theme is, and you can do all the research to find a suitable name.

 We reserve the right to retain any kid in our herd, and if you do not have a second choice, we will provide a refund.
 We have only done this once in the years we’ve been raising goats, so it is certainly not something to worry about under normal circumstances, but it is something to be aware of.
 Under normal circumstances, I decide at breeding which kids I will be retaining each year; however, in 2011, we had our first c-section, and I felt a need to retain the two surviving kids that were born, because the dam was one of our best milkers, she was seven years old, and we had only retained one doe from her so far.